 Figure 9 – (G) The Octopus has two identical male DB9 connectors protruding from it.
 These can be used to power stepper motors.
-The current NOVAC system (ver 3) only uses 1 motor.
+The current NOVAC system (v.
+3) only uses 1 motor.
 The correct DB9 connector must be identified by trial and error.
 Connect the motor cable to one of them and see if the motor works.
 If not, try the other connector.